 (2017) Future Water Research Symposium

-In July 2017 FWI held a research symposium that focused on “Equity and efficiency in allocating water in South Africa - Challenging attitudes, changing behaviours”.
+In July 2017 THE FUTURE WATER INSTITUTE held a research symposium that focused on “Equity and efficiency in allocating water in South Africa: challenging attitudes, changing behaviours”.
 Read about some of the reflections of the symposium round table discussions, as well as the lessons learnt from the event.

 Online courses about water

-These courses are not offered by Future Water, but are a selection of (mostly) freely available online courses about water issues (for specialists and non-specialists alike).
+These courses are not offered by THE FUTURE WATER INSTITUTE, but are a selection of (mostly) freely available online courses about water issues, for specialists and non-specialists alike.

 If you know of any interesting courses that should be listed here, please contact us.

-Below we list several water fora that members of FWI use (though please note that this list is only a subset of what is available online).
+Below we list several water fora that members of THE FUTURE WATER INSTITUTE use (though please note that this list is only a subset of what is available online).